Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 where $[Z_{t-1}(z) + 1, 0]$ implies adding 1 to every entry of the linked list $Z_{t-1}(z)$ and appending it with a new value 0.

-The function $f_{ns}$, which models the animal's location and bearing in the non-stationary state, resembles a step selection function \citep{Fortin2005}, with two main components: $k$, the resource-independent movement kernel; and $W$, the environmental (or cognitive) weighting function.
+The function $f_{ns}$, which models the animal's location and heading in the non-stationary state, resembles a step selection function \citep{Fortin2005, Forester2009}, with two main components: $k$, the resource-independent movement kernel; and $W$, the environmental (or cognitive) weighting function.
 The function $k$ describes the animal's locomotive capability while $W$, which may depend on the animal's cognitive map $Z_{t-1}$, describes how attractive the point is to the animal.
 This yields the following expression for $f_{ns}$:

 The integral in the denominator serves as a normalization constant to ensure that $f_{ns}$ integrates to 1.
 The parameter vector $\Theta_2$ represents parameters related to the $W$ and $\Theta_1$ represents the locomotive parameters associated with $k$, namely $\rho_{ns}$ which describes the animal's mean step length and $\kappa$ which describes the degree of directional autocorrelation in the animal's movements.
-For each of our four models (null, resource-only, memory-only, resource-memory), the animal's resource-independent movement kernel $k$ has the same formulation.
-The distance between $x_t$ and $x_{t-1}$, known as a step length, is exponentially distributed with mean parameter $\rho_{ns}$, and the bearing $\phi_t$ is von Mises distributed around $\phi_{t-1}$ with concentration parameter $\kappa \geq 0$ (Equation \ref{eq:g_ns}).
+For each of our four models (null, resource-only, memory-only, resource-memory), the animal's resource-independent movement kernel $k$ (as well as $\Theta_1$) has the same formulation.
+We modeled the distance between $\mathbf{x}_t$ and $\mathbf{x}_{t-1}$, known as a step length, using an exponential distribution with mean parameter $\rho_{ns}$, and modeled the heading $\phi_t$ using a von Mises distribution centered at $\phi_{t-1}$ with concentration parameter $\kappa \geq 0$ (Equation \ref{eq:gns}).
 Higher values of $\kappa$ indicate straighter movement.
 We assume here that the animal's step lengths and turning angles are independent.
-This modelling structure, known more generally as a correlated random walk, has been applied to a variety of ecological systems \citep{Fortin2005, Codling2008, Auger2015, Duchesne2015}.
+This modelling structure, known more generally as a correlated random walk, has been applied to a variety of ecological systems \citep{Fortin2005, Auger2015, Duchesne2015}, and the exponential and von Mises distributions are both particularly easy to deal with analytically while still providing accurate fits for a majority of field data \citep{Codling2008, Thurfjell2014}.
 We formulate $k$ such that